krahets/hello-algo/docs-en/chapter_array_and_linkedlist/linked_list.md

 ## Common Types of Linked Lists

-As shown in the following image, there are three common types of linked lists.
+As shown in the figure, there are three common types of linked lists.

-- **Singly Linked List**: This is the regular linked list introduced earlier.
-The nodes of a singly linked list contain the value and a reference to the next node.
-The first node is called the head node, and the last node, pointing to null (`None`), is the tail node.
+- **Singly Linked List**: This is the standard linked list described earlier.
+Nodes in a singly linked list include a value and a reference to the next node.
+The first node is known as the head node, and the last node, which points to null (`None`), is the tail node.
-- **Circular Linked List**: If the tail node of a singly linked list points back to the head node (forming a loop), it becomes a circular linked list.
-In a circular linked list, any node can be considered the head node.
+- **Circular Linked List**: This is formed when the tail node of a singly linked list points back to the head node, creating a loop.
+In a circular linked list, any node can function as the head node.
-- **Doubly Linked List**: Compared to a singly linked list, a doubly linked list stores references in two directions.
-Its nodes contain references to both the next (successor) and the previous (predecessor) nodes.
-Doubly linked lists are more flexible as they allow traversal in both directions but require more memory space.
+- **Doubly Linked List**: In contrast to a singly linked list, a doubly linked list maintains references in two directions.
+Each node contains references (pointer) to both its successor (the next node) and predecessor (the previous node).
+Although doubly linked lists offer more flexibility for traversing in either direction, they also consume more memory space.

 === "Python"